Open this section in incognito mode

 Domestic violence: what is it, how to recognize it, where to go for help?

-Domestic violence - illegal action or inaction (as well as threats to commit them) in the form of physical, sexual, psychological, economic violence committed in a certain circle of persons, regardless of their place of residence.
+Domestic violence - unlawful actions or inaction (as well as threats to commit them) in the form of physical, sexual, psychological, economic violence committed in a certain circle of persons, regardless of their place of residence.

-(Organizational and legal principles of prevention and counteraction to domestic violence are defined by the Law of Ukraine «On Prevention and Counteraction to Domestic Violence».
-This Law also defines the main directions of the realization of state policy in the field of prevention and counteraction to domestic violence, aimed at protecting the rights and interests of victims).
+(Organizational and legal principles of preventing and countering domestic violence are defined by the Law of Ukraine “On Prevention and Countering Domestic Violence”.
+This Law also defines the main directions of implementation of state policy in the field of preventing and combating domestic violence, aimed at protecting the rights and interests of the affected persons).

-You can quickly leave this website by pressing the "X" in the upper right corner or by pressing the Escape key twice.
-To browse this site safely, be sure to clean your browser history regularly.
+You can quickly leave this website by pressing the “X” in the upper right corner or by double-clicking the Escape key.
+To browse this site safely, be sure to regularly clear your browser history.

 Aggression and violence